EQWorks/common/git.md

 ### Automated Enforcement

-If the general commit message (subject line) convention `category[/sub-category] - subject title` is adopted for a given project repository, you can leverage our [`commit-watch` CLI](https://github.com/EQWorks/commit-watch) to perform quick checks.
-It is especially convenient when integrated into the continuous integration process for pull/merge requests, for example, through GitHub Actions:
+Suppose we adopt the general commit message (subject line) convention `category[/sub-category] - subject title` for a given project repository.
+In that case, we can leverage our [`commit-watch` CLI](https://github.com/EQWorks/commit-watch) to perform quick checks.
+It is convenient when integrated into the continuous integration process for pull/merge requests, for example, through GitHub Actions:

 ```yml
 jobs: